 Wade’s skills once again opened the door for them, and they found themselves stepping into an office with a grand table under the window, a United States flag on the wall, and a doorway leading to a smaller room, stacked with filing cabinets.

-“Grief,” Anna whispered.
+“Good grief,” Anna whispered.
 “This is going to take forever to work through.”

-“We got all night,” Wade said, moving to the second room, but casting an eye over the main desk as he did so.
+“We’ve got all night,” Wade said, moving to the second room, but casting an eye over the main desk as he did.

-The desk was laid out with enough pomp as to be the desk of a Governor or politician, Wade curled his lip.
+The desk was laid out with enough pomp as to be the desk of a governor or politician.
+Wade curled his lip.
 The chair behind it looked expensive, with studded leather upholstery and gold gilt around the edges.
-Signed photo’s of Silas Laramie shaking the hands of people in suits, and standing over plots with silver shovels sat to one side.
-A bottle of very fine french brandy and a set of tumbler glasses sat on the left, with an ink well and a pen that looked to be inlaid with gold.
-Next to it was Chinese box of lacquered wood, open to reveal rows of cigars.
+There were signed photos of Silas Laramie shaking the hands of people in suits, and standing over plots with silver shovels sat to one side.
+A bottle of very fine French brandy and a set of tumbler glasses sat on the left, alongside an ink well and a pen that looked to be inlaid with gold.
+Next to this was a Chinese box made of lacquered wood, open to reveal rows of cigars.

 He uses this place to impress people, Wade thought.
 No man needed that much opulence just for himself, did he?
-Wade realized it was probably this room and this shout of wealth that won him the power he had with Union Pacific.
+Wade realized it was probably this room and this shout of wealth that had won him the power he had with Union Pacific.

 He wants to be seen as a man in charge, Wade thought.
-The photo’s of him breaking ground on new land plots, or standing at the groundwork of city construction sites showed that.
+The photos of him breaking ground on new land plots or standing at the groundwork of city construction sites showed that.

 And what happened when a man like that didn’t get what he wanted?
 When he was made to feel powerless?
-Wade had seen first hand how dismissive and scornful he could get, and Tommy had proved how e didn’t only get cruel—he got murderous.
+Wade had seen firsthand how dismissive and scornful he could get, and Tommy had proved how he didn’t only get cruel—he got murderous.

-“This was where Tommy took the Union Pacific crates?”
+“This was where Tommy brought the Union Pacific crates?”
 Wade said.

 “I believe so,” Anna said.
-She had already moved ahead of him into the filing room, and started opening cabinets and door.
-Inside, there were ledgers and folders fat with sheaths of paper, tied with string.
+She had already moved ahead of him into the filing room, and started opening cabinets and doors.
+Inside, there were ledgers and folders fat with sheaths of paper, tied up with string.

 “At least he keeps records of everything,” Anna grumbled, taking the first stack and undoing them, to leaf through what appeared to be lots for sale.